-The Hamilton County Health Department reported 160 new cases of COVID-19 over the weekend bringing the total number of people diagnosed with the disease since the beginning of the pandemic to 9,702.
-One new additional death was reported.
-Ninety-five people have now died from COVID-19 in Hamilton County.
+The Hamilton County Health Department reported 246 new COVID-19 cases on Wednesday, bringing the total number of people diagnosed with the virus since the beginning of the pandemic to 17,191.

 Click on the link below for statewide statistics:

-The health department reported a total of 64 people hospitalized suffering from the virus, or persons under investigation.
-Ten people are now in intensive care.
+The health department reported a total of 161 people hospitalized suffering from the virus, or persons under investigation.
+Thirty people are now in intensive care.

 Free face coverings will be available for pick-up at the health department’s E. 3rd Street offices.
 Tubs of face coverings are located at both circle entrances, officials said.